JingDL/LeetCode/995MinimumNumberofKConsecutiveBitFlips.md

 in this way from the left to the right of A, if i+K > the size of A, we cannot convert every 0 into 1.

 When we process A from the left to the right, the flips happened on A[i-K+1]…A[i-1] can affect A[i].
 The flips happened before A[i-K+1] should have no effect on
 A[i].
 We can use a FIFO queue to track the flips.
 The FIFO queue records the index of A where a flip happened.
-If the the first item = i - k -1, we remove the first item, and the size of the queue is the number of flips that can affect A[I].
+If the the first item of the queue equals (i - k
+-1), we remove the first item, and the size of the queue is the number of flips that can affect A[I].

 If the size of the queue is an even number, and A[i] (the original value of A[I]) is 0,  we must flip A[I] because it become 0 after all the flips.
 If the size of queue is an odd number, and A[i] is 1, we also need to flip A[I], since A[i] became 0 after all the flips.
 We put i into the queue for the coming items, and